-The Remuneration Committee forms part of the NRGC which is detailed under Principle 2 on page 5 of this statement.
+Remuneration is included in the functions of the NRGC which is detailed under Principle 2 of this Statement.

-Part of the role of the NRGC is to advise the Board on the remuneration policies and practices of senior executives and directors.
+Part of the role of the NRGC is to advise the Board on the remuneration policies and practices of executives and Directors.